Here you can meet the people who make up Secure Futures, from our partners and staff to our advisors and interns.

 Maggie earned her Bachelor’s degree in Business and Organizational Development from Eastern Mennonite University in Harrisonburg, VA.
 She received an MBA with non-profit specialization from Marylhurst University in Portland, OR.
 Email Maggie.

-Erik oversees marketing and public relations outreach for Secure Futures.
+Erik oversees marketing and public relations outreach for Secure Futures along with new customer acquisition.
 He brings 25 years experience in corporate communications, including a stint at Los Angeles and San Francisco offices of Hill and Knowlton, the world’s oldest and largest public relations agency.
 Since 2009, Erik has run the Curren Media Group, a marketing agency focused on the solar power industry.
 In 2016 he published The Solar Sales Leap, the first ever guide to online marketing for solar energy companies.

 Erik also draws from his experience as a local elected official — since 2012 he has served as a city councilman in Staunton, VA — to support the company’s public policy outreach.
 Email Erik.

-Andrew serves as the Business Development Director for Secure Futures in the company’s Richmond, VA office.
+Andrew serves as the Customer Solutions Manager for Secure Futures and is based in the company’s Richmond, VA office.
 Andrew came to Secure Futures in 2017 after stepping down from the Executive Director position at the Local Energy Alliance Program (LEAP), a non-profit headquartered in Charlottesville with a mission to bring clean energy solutions to families, businesses, and communities across Virginia.
 Prior to joining LEAP in 2015, Andrew spent 14 years as founding principal of the green consulting firm Commonwealth Sustainability Works and 3 years with the Sustainable Communities Initiative of the City of Austin, Texas.
 Andrew has spent more than 20 years as an entrepreneur, educator, and leader for sustainability and building up his special expertise in the areas of sustainable community development and design, green building, and distributed energy resources and the clean energy revolution.

 He is a RESNET Home Energy Rater and he holds NABCEP’s energy-level solar certification.
 His formal education includes a master’s degree in community and regional planning from The University of Texas and a bachelor’s degree in social theory from Virginia Commonwealth University.
 Email Andrew.